habitualdev/YaraSea/README.md

 ### To Build

-Depends on go, libyara-dev(version 4.1), pkg-config, gcc
+Depends on go, libyara-dev(version 4.1), pkg-config, gcc.
+Not as distributable as a standard go binary, due to reliance on an on-system yaralib.pc dependency.
+Known working on Ubuntu 21.10.
+If you have issues running with the standard libyara package distributed by your distro, try compiling yara from source (https://github.com/virustotal/yara).

 ### Docker Build

 Dockerfile builds YaraSea based on Alpine.
-Requires you to passthrough port 8080.
+Requires you to passthrough port 8080 for external connectivity.
 ```
 docker build -t yarasea .
 docker run -p 8080:8080 yarasea